Devizes: History

 In 1853 the Wiltshire Archaeological and Natural History Society was founded in the town, and later opened a museum in Long Street.
 Now called the Wiltshire Museum, its collections are designated as being of national significance.
 The museum has extensive Bronze Age collections and includes finds from the Stonehenge and Avebury World Heritage Site, including West Kennet Long Barrow, Marden Henge and Bush Barrow.
-There are plans to move the museum into the Grade II* listed former Devizes Assize Court, northwest of the town centre, where facilities for community events will also be provided.
+There are plans to move the museum into the grade II* listed former Devizes Assize Court, northwest of the town centre, where facilities for community events will also be provided.

 There was a military presence in the town at Le Marchant Barracks, from 1878 until the 1980s.

-In 1999, a hill figure of a white horse was cut onto a hill close to Roundway Hill.
-Known as the Devizes White Horse, it replaced an earlier one which was cut in 1845.

-In 2014, the town celebrated the 200th anniversary of the Market Cross, marked by Viscount Sidmouth and his cousin, High Sheriff of Wiltshire Peter Addington.

-Geography

-Devizes lies about 90 mi west-southwest of Central London, almost 2° west of the Greenwich Meridian, with the two-degree line running through the western edge of the town, just a few hundred yards west of the castle.
-As this is the centre of the east–west extent of the Ordnance Survey mapping grid, True North and Grid north align exactly in Devizes.

-Towns close to Devizes include Melksham, Pewsey, Calne and Westbury.

-Suburbs of the town include Hartmoor, Jump Farm, Northgate, Nursteed, Roundway, Southbroom and Wick.